Cardshifter/Cardshifter/extra-resources/documentation/card-library-guide.md

 ####`noAttack`

 Declares that a creature card cannot attack.
-Usage: `noAttack: 1`
+Usage: `noAttack: 1` **or** `noAttack: true`

 ####`denyCounterAttack`

 A card with `denyCounterAttack: 1` will not be subject to the counter-attack mechanic.
 By default, the counter-attack mechanic makes it so that if a creature attacks another creature, and the target creature has `n` attack, the attacking creature will take `n` damage as a consequence.
 Setting this to `1` or `true` will override this mechanic.
-Usage: `denyCounterAttack: 1`
+Usage: `denyCounterAttack: 1` **or** `denyCounterAttack: true`

 ---